TargetProcess/duro/README.md

 Most of it just checks that we don’t start a copy of ssh_agent every minute, actual job is being done in the last two lines.

+Scheduler tracks commits, so most of the time it doesn’t do any rescheduling.

 ## Config and credentials
 We read credentials for Redshift, S3, and Slack from `duro/config.conf`.
 You can find a template for this file in `duro/config.conf_example`.